tier2tickets/Knowledge-Base/content/integration/halo.rst

 Select ‘HaloPSA/HaloITSM’ for the ticket system.
 Select if you are using an On prem or cloud hosted instance.

 Provide the authentication server and api server information.
-Don't add https:// or anything after the domain.
+Copy and paste them as they are shown in the API Details.

 Finally put in the api key in the following form depending on your instance type: